danfuzz/lactoserv/README.md

 ### Requirements

 To build:
-* Standard-ish POSIX command-line environment (works on macOS and probably whatever flavor of Linux you happen to like).
+* Standard-ish POSIX command-line environment.
+(It is known to build on recent versions of macOS and at least one flavor of Linux.
+It _might_ build on Windows, but if it does nobody has told anyone on the project.)
 * Recent-ish version of Bash (works with what macOS ships, which is about as old a version as you'll find on any up-to-date OS).
 * Node v20 or later (tested regularly on v20 and v21).